 Changes of Enrollment

-Changes of enrollment (adding a class, dropping a class, or changing the grading option or units) are done via WebAdvisor/Student Planning through the end of Late Registration.
+Changes of enrollment (adding a class, dropping a class, or changing the grading option or units) from General Registration through Late Registration are done within each school's registration system.
 After Late Registration (the end of the second week of instruction) all changes require the use of the paper "Change of Enrollment" forms.
-Students must obtain the signatures of the instructor offering the course, their advisor, their Dean, and in some cases their Business Office, and will be assessed a fee set by each school for each change.
+On the form students must obtain the signatures of the instructor offering the course, their Dean, and their Business Office, and may be assessed a fee set by each school for each change.
 No change in enrollment will be permitted after the tenth week of the term, except under circumstances approved by the Dean or an appropriate committee of the student’s school.

 ABSW: See current ABSW fee schedule and Policy and Procedures manual.